 - Know the weather.
 This common-sense piece of advice is often forgotten in the long list of to-dos before a trip.
 Are you climbing in altitude where there might be snow?
 Will you be crossing mountain paths?
 Is the blizzard of the century predicted?
 The lesson here is to be prepared for the worst no matter what.

 - Tell others of your travel plans.
 Again, a common-sense tip that is often forgotten.
 Let your friends and family know where you will be going, so if the worst does happen, you can be located quickly and brought to help.
 If possible, go off-roading with a buddy during the winter season.
 Off-roading with friends is fun and can add to the joy of your trip.

 Off-Road Rim Financing is passionate about enabling off-roading for enthusiasts.
 We sell off-road rims, off-road tires, off-road wheels, and numerous other off-road accessories for your vehicle, such as truck lift kits, bumpers, exhausts, and programmable chips.
 We offer incredible financing/leasing options, enabling you to enjoy your off-road trips today instead of in six months.
 We offer several credit options, including no credit check financing for your off-road wheels.

 Off-Road Rim Financing has helped thousands of people like yourself enjoy the pleasures of off-roading, the wonders of nature, and the achievement of going places most others never go.
 Off-roading is exhilarating, challenging, and fun.
 No two paths are the same — and that’s how us off-roaders like it.
-Contact us today for all of your off-road wheel needs today!
+Contact us today for all of your lease-to-own off-road wheel needs today!